-Sojourner Truth was a nationally known advocate for justice and equality between races and between men and women during the 19th century.
+Sojourner Truth was a nationally known advocate for justice and equality between races and sexes during the 19th century.
 She is honored in American history for her compelling autobiography, for innumerable speeches against slavery and for women’s rights, for her work on behalf of freedmen after the Civil War, and for her ability to keep audiences enthralled through songs and eloquent speeches.

 Truth in Florence